aidenlab/hello3dmcp-server/docs/cloudflare_container_deployment.md

 - **Wrangler CLI** (`npm i -g wrangler` or npx)
 - A **Cloudflare account** with access to the Containers beta

+**Important:** Cloudflare Containers is currently in **beta**.
+If you get an "Unauthorized" error:
+1. Make sure Containers beta is enabled on your account (check Cloudflare Dashboard → Workers & Pages → Containers)
+2. Verify your account has the necessary permissions
+3. Try logging out and back in: `npx wrangler logout` then `npx wrangler login`
+4. Ensure you're using the correct account (check with `npx wrangler whoami`)

 ---

 ## 3. Add a Dockerfile to the Project